Why choose a humanist wedding ceremony?

 Is a humanist wedding ceremony for me?

-In short the answer to, "Is a humanist wedding ceremony for everyone?" is: no. However a humanist wedding is right for a lot of folk!
-If you want a non religious personalised wedding ceremony, yes a humanist wedding ceremony is perfect for you.
+In short the answer is that YES a humanist wedding ceremony is right for a lot of folk!
+If you want a non-religious personalised wedding ceremony, well my friend it will be perfect for you.

 Some couples worry that when choosing a humanist wedding ceremony they will alienate people that are more familiar with a traditional wedding, like say your elderly relatives and especially grandparents.

 In fact, because a humanist wedding ceremony can take on any form there's no need to worry.
-Humanist wedding ceremonies can include traditional elements which guests might be expecting to see.
-The freedom to pick which parts of a traditional wedding to include (and bin what you don't like!), a humanist ceremony is relevant not outdated.
+What happens during a humanist wedding ceremony is up to you - Yours could include traditional elements which guests might be expecting to see.
+You'll have the freedom to pick which parts of a traditional wedding to include (and bin what you don't like!)

 It is possible to include words and promises that are utterly individual and true to you AND tick the big wedding boxes at the same time!
 Want to walk up the aisle, wear white, exchange vows, wear rings, throw confetti?
 No problem.
 Hate all these ideas?
 That's fine too.